 - Common safety issues and risks

-Even though this is an awareness course, there is a multiple-choice assessment at the end, which consists of 12 questions.
+Even though this is an awareness course, there is a multiple-choice assessment at the end and you will gain an electronic certificate.

 So which one should you take?